 - Students enrolled in certain programs may be subject to a criminal background check prior to enrollment to ensure they are qualified to meet occupational or employment requirements, clinical or internship/externship placement requirements or licensure standards for many programs, including but not limited to those in the allied health or criminal justice fields. - Enrollment for students may not be granted when the background check identifies a conviction, pending case, or unresolved deferral/diversion for any felonies or misdemeanors. - A student's inability to obtain criminal background clearance may prohibit opportunities for program completion and job placement.
 It is the student's responsibility to contact the agency to verify conditions.
-The school cannot contact the background check agency. - All students re-entering students are subject to the same background check requirements as a new student.
+The school cannot contact the background check agency on the student's behalf. - All students re-entering a program requiring a criminal background check, shall be required to complete a Criminal Background Attestation, attesting that they do not have a criminal background that would preclude them from obtaining licensure, externship or placement in their desired career field.